 Day 3: Optional shuttle from Les Contamines to Notre Dame de la Gorge.
 Optional shuttle from Les Chapieux to Ville des Glaciers

 Day 4: Local bus or taxi from la Visaille to Courmayeur

 Day 5: Local bus or taxi from Courmayeur to Arnuva; Swiss Postal Bus Ferret - Champex via Orsières.

 Day 7: Optional ski lift from Col de La Balme – Le Tour.

 Baggage transfer is included as standard, allowing you to enjoy the trek with just a light day bag on your back.
 We ask that you limit your baggage to one bag per person with a maximum weight of 15kg per person.
-Please note that while staying at Refugio Bonatti and Refuge du Lac Blanc, your bags cannot be transfered due to the inaccessibilty of the accommodation.
+Please note that while staying at Refugio Bonatti, your bags cannot be transferred due to the inaccessibility of the accommodation.
 You will need to carry your overnight things on these days and you will be reunited with your main bag the following day.

 If you would prefer not to have bag transfer, and prefer to carry everything on your back as you walk, this can also be arranged.
 Just ask one of your Destination and Adventure specialists for more information.